GreenVentures/GreenVenturesChain/docs/README.md

-WaykiChain v2.0.0.0
+GreenVenturesChain v2.0.0.0
 =====================

-Copyright (c) 2017-2019 WaykiChain Core Developers
+Copyright (c) 2017-2019 GreenVenturesChain Core Developers

 ### Need Help?

-* See the documentation at the [WaykiChain DevDocs](https://wicc-devbook.readthedocs.io/en/latest/) for help and more information.
+* See the documentation at the [GreenVenturesChain DevDocs](https://gvc-devbook.readthedocs.io/en/latest/) for help and more information.